Risks and threats

 How we help

-Also, our products run sensitive crypto operations and store key material in a safe container.
-This makes it much harder for attackers to find sensitive data to steal.
+Our products also run sensitive crypto operations and store key material in a safe container.
+This makes it much harder for attackers to find sensitive data to steal in the first place.
 We use deep communication hardening and certificate transparency to block man-in-the-middle attacks.
-And our real-time attacks telemetry and threat intelligence give you a better idea of the risks your apps face.
+And our real-time attacks telemetry and threat intelligence gives you a better idea of the risks your apps face.

 Repudiation and Modification of Information